jeswin/ssb-scuttlekit/secure-key.md

 ### How it works

 SecureKey helps a peer transmit a secret random key (and a unique key identifier) securely to a group of selected peers.
 This random key can be then used to encrypt outgoing database-edit messages from that peer to the group.
-Messages will have a reference to the key identifier in the body, so that recipients can quickly see if they have the key necessary for decryption.
+Database-edit messages will have a reference to the key identifier in the body, so recipients can immediately see if they have the key necessary to decrypt the message.
+If they don't have the valid key, the message is skipped.

 Consider the example of Alice wanting to send a message M (representing a database edit) to Bob and Carol, without Dan being able to read it.